 Sabine comes from the Schmitz family, who are known for owning both restaurants and hotels.
 She and her older sisters grew up living in the Hotel am Tiergarten.
 She followed in the footsteps of her family and owns hotels and restaurants.

-While all three of the sisters began racing, Sabine is the only one that stuck with it and went on to victory.
+While all three of the sisters began driving race cars, Sabine is the only one that stuck with it and went on to victory.
 She’s run several events including:

 - 1996 and 1997 24 Hours Nürburgring